seasalt-ai/newweb/README.md

 This repository contains the source code for the Seasalt.ai website, a React-based application built with Vite and TypeScript.
 The website showcases Seasalt.ai's omni-channel contact center solutions for small businesses.

+Prompt to do i18n:

+on the home page, src/components/Hero.tsx and src/components/ProblemSolution.tsx still has hard coded strings. you should use the bulk translation method in scripts/how-to-update-json.md to update both zh-TW.json and en.json

 ## Table of Contents

 - [Development](#development)